-The department offers MS and PhD degrees in Chemistry, Applied Chemistry and Geochemistry.
-In addition, MS and PhD degrees are also offered in Materials Science, Hydrological Sciences and Engineering through interdisciplinary graduate programs.
+The department offers MS (thesis and non-thesis options) and PhD degrees in Chemistry and Applied Chemistry.
+In addition, MS and PhD degrees are also offered in Geochemistry, Hydrological Sciences and Engineering, Materials Science, Nuclear Engineering, and Quantitative Biosciences and Engineering through interdisciplinary graduate programs.
 All students in good academic standing are initially provided with financial support in the form of teaching assistantships, research assistantships or fellowships.
 Incoming students are provided teaching assistantships during the academic year and are expected to join research groups that provide research assistantships during the summer.
 In addition to paying a stipend, teaching assistantships also cover tuition, health insurance and most student fees.

 Graduate Admission Requirements